henrytseng/angular-state-router/README.md

 States
 ------

 States are data objects with an associated dot-notation name.
-Child states inherit from parent states.
+Child states inherit from parent states by default.

 ### Definition

 States must be first defined.
-This is usually done in the angular `run` phase.
+This is usually done in the angular **configuration phase** but *can* also be done later.

 	angular.module('myApp')
-	  .run(function($state) {
+	  .config(function($state) {

 	    $state
 	      .state('account', {
 	        url: '/accounts',
 	        params: { endpoint: 'test.com' }
 	      })

 	      .state('account.profile', {
 	        url: '/accounts/:id'
 	      })

 	      .state('account.transactions', {
 	        url: '/accounts/:id/transactions',
 	        inherit: false